swoole/awesome-swoole/README.md

 - [mix/sync-invoke](https://github.com/mix-php/sync-invoke) - A library to execute synchronous blocking code without blocking the running process in Swoole. :globe_with_meridians:
 - [Shlink Event Dispatcher](https://github.com/shlinkio/shlink-event-dispatcher) - Event dispatching using PSR-14, with async event listener that are executed in swoole task system.
 - [xlswriter](https://github.com/viest/php-ext-xlswriter) - A coroutine-friendly PHP Extension to create and read XLSX files.
+- [Swoole Futures] - Partial implementation of Promise/A+ spec based on Swoole Coroutines.
 - [swoole-utils](https://github.com/apinstein/swoole-utils) - A collection of utilities for building concurrent applications with Swoole. #WIP

 # Resources